opendilab/awesome-exploration-rl/README.md

 ## A Taxonomy of Exploration RL Methods
+In general, we can divide reinforcement learning process into two phases: *collect* phase and *train* phase.
+In the *collect* phase, the agent chooses actions based on the current policy and then interacts with the environment to collect useful experience.
+In the *train* phase, the agent uses the collected experience to update the current policy to obtain a better performing policy.

-According to the phase the exploration component is explicitly applied, we simply divide the methods in `Exploration RL` into two main categories: `Augmented Collecting Strategy`, `Augmented Training Strategy`.
+According to the phase the exploration component is explicitly applied, we simply divide the methods in `Exploration RL` into two main categories: `Augmented Collecting Strategy`, `Augmented Training Strategy`:

-- we divide `Augmented Collecting Strategy` into four categories:
+- `Augmented Collecting Strategy` represents a variety of different exploration strategies commonly used in the *collect* phase, which we further divide into *four* categories:
-`Action Selection Permutation`, `Action Selection Guidance`, `State Selection Guidance`, `Parameter Space Permutation`.
+  - `Action Selection Permutation`
+  - `Action Selection Guidance`
+  - `State Selection Guidance`
+  - `Parameter Space Permutation`

-- we divide `Augmented Training Strategy` into seven categories:
+- `Augmented Training Strategy` represents a variety of different exploration strategies commonly used in the *train* phase, which we further divide into *seven* categories:
-`Count Based`, `Prediction Based`, `Information Theory Based`, `Entropy Augmented`, `Bayesian Posterior Based`, `Goal Based`, `(Expert)
+  - `Count Based`
+  - `Prediction Based`
+  - `Information Theory Based`
+  - `Entropy Augmented`
+  - `Bayesian Posterior Based`
+  - `Goal Based`
-Demo Data`.
+  - `(Expert) Demo Data`

 > Note that there may be overlap between these categories, and an algorithm may belong to several of them.